-Host Hotels & Resorts has a payout ratio of 98.8% meaning its dividend is currently covered by earnings, but may not be in the future if the company's earnings decline.
-Equities research analysts expect Host Hotels & Resorts to earn $1.94 per share next year, which means the company should continue to be able to cover its $0.80 annual dividend with an expected future payout ratio of 41.2%.
+Host Hotels & Resorts has a payout ratio of 98.8% meaning its dividend is currently covered by earnings, but may not be in the future if the company's earnings fall.
+Equities analysts expect Host Hotels & Resorts to earn $1.94 per share next year, which means the company should continue to be able to cover its $0.80 annual dividend with an expected future payout ratio of 41.2%.

-Host Hotels & Resorts Trading Up 0.5%
+Host Hotels & Resorts Price Performance

-NASDAQ:HST traded up $0.09 during mid-day trading on Thursday, hitting $17.68.
-The company had a trading volume of 6,156,193 shares, compared to its average volume of 9,720,729.
-Host Hotels & Resorts has a fifty-two week low of $12.22 and a fifty-two week high of $19.36.
-The business's fifty day moving average is $16.38 and its two-hundred day moving average is $15.45.
-The firm has a market cap of $12.16 billion, a P/E ratio of 18.81 and a beta of 1.36.
-The company has a debt-to-equity ratio of 0.76, a quick ratio of 2.20 and a current ratio of 2.20.
+NASDAQ:HST remained flat at $17.66 during mid-day trading on Tuesday.
+The company had a trading volume of 7,518,640 shares, compared to its average volume of 8,082,305.
+Host Hotels & Resorts has a 52 week low of $12.22 and a 52 week high of $19.36.
+The firm has a market cap of $12.14 billion, a price-to-earnings ratio of 18.79 and a beta of 1.36.
+The company has a debt-to-equity ratio of 0.76, a current ratio of 2.20 and a quick ratio of 2.20.
+The firm's 50-day moving average is $16.50 and its 200 day moving average is $15.48.

 About Host Hotels & Resorts